Prepare the truststore

-Directory Services 7 introduces a secure by default approach.
-One aspect of this approach is that all connections to DS 7 instances must be made using secure connection, including LDAPS.
+From Directory Services 7 onwards, all connections to DS instances must be over a secure connection, including LDAPS.

-To connect to a DS instance using LDAPS, AM requires access to the self-signed certificate that DS generates.
+To connect to a DS instance over LDAPS, AM requires access to the self-signed certificate that DS generates.

 AM also requires access to CA certificates for making secure connections to other sites, for example calling out to social providers using HTTPS.